andreamazz/AMScrollingNavbar/README.md

 [![Build Status](https://travis-ci.org/andreamazz/AMScrollingNavbar.png)](https://travis-ci.org/andreamazz/AMScrollingNavbar)

-Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
+Scrollable UINavigationBar that follows the scrolling of a UIScrollView or similar view (e.g. UITableView or UIWebView).
 It works like the navigation bar in Chrome or Facebook's app for iOS7.

 Screenshot